theolebeau/thlb_website/content/publication/paper 4/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Re-submitted to Astronomy & Astrophysics"
+publication: "Astronomy & Astrophysics, volume 707, page A336, 2026"
 publication_short: ""

 abstract: "Within the deep gravitational potential of galaxy clusters lies the intracluster medium (ICM).
 At the first order, it is considered to